 Since going public in 2016 the company has grown its portfolio asset base from $93 million to $1.1 billion, an average annual growth rate of 74%.
 As of the end of June 2020 the company owned 145 buildings with a total of 3.7 million square feet and had 117 tenants.
 Major tenants include Encompass, Memorial Health, Kindred Health and OCOM.
 Properties are spread across most of the U.S., with the exception of states in the far Northwest and far Northeast.

-As of the end of June the company had $572 million in total debt, and currently sports a market cap of $908 million.
+As of the most recently reported quarter, the company had $572 million in total debt, and currently sports a market cap of $1.07 billion.
 It is based in Bethesda, MD.

 Should You Buy These Small-Cap REITs?